Temporary and Final PFA Orders in Pennsylvania

-- Prohibition from contacting, visiting, or communicating with the plaintiff through social media channels
+- Prohibition from contact, visits, or communication through social media with the plaintiff.

-- Mandatory surrender of firearms to ensure the plaintiff’s safety
+- Mandatory surrender of firearms for the plaintiff’s safety.

-- Requirement to attend counseling sessions, anger management classes, or therapy aimed at reducing violent behavior
+- Requirement to attend counseling or therapy sessions aimed at reducing violent behavior.

-The duration of a Final PFA order can extend up to three years or more, contingent upon adhering to its conditions and avoiding any violations.
+The duration of a Final PFA Order can extend up to three years or more, depending on adherence to its conditions and avoiding any violations.

 Defense Against PFA Orders

-To effectively challenge temporary and final PFA Orders, attending all crucial court hearings is imperative.
-It is highly recommended to secure the support of a skilled Pittsburgh DUI lawyer who can vigorously advocate for your case.
+Challenging PFA Orders requires attending crucial court hearings.
+To effectively navigate the process, it is crucial to secure the support of a skilled Washington PA DUI lawyer who can vigorously advocate for your case.

-Sean Logue, one of Pittsburgh’s premier PFA defense lawyers, possesses the expertise to develop strong strategies to assist you.
-If you or a loved one is facing a PFA order, contact us today at 412-389-0805 for immediate assistance!
+Sean Logue, one of Washington’s premier PFA defense lawyers, possesses the expertise to develop strong strategies to assist you.
+If you or a loved one is facing a PFA Order, reach out to us today at Logue Law Group for immediate assistance!